65.2 F

 Governor establishes Office of Hurricane Helene Recovery and Rebuilding following hurricane damage

-“In the wake of the devastating impact of affecting Southwest , it is imperative to create a dedicated office to support the coordination of long-term recovery and rebuilding efforts,” said Governor Glenn Youngkin.
+“In the wake of the devastating impact of Hurricane Helene affecting Southwest Virginia, it is imperative to create a dedicated office to support the coordination of long-term recovery and rebuilding efforts,” said Governor Glenn Youngkin.
 “We know this is a long road, but with the incredible grit and resilience of the people and communities affected, in collaboration with local, state and federal partners, Southwest Virginia will rebuild stronger than ever.”

 The Governor has appointed Chief Transformation Officer Rob Ward to lead the Office of Recovery and Rebuilding.
 The Office will be supported out of existing Transformation Office and staff resources.
 The Directive does not redirect the administration of resources from any agency, but formalizes the coordination and oversight of resources and activities out of the Governor’s office.
 The Executive Directive will not create a permanent bureaucracy, and sunsets in one year unless extended by additional executive action.